warphunter/srch/README.md

 In the manual page srch.1 (or in srch.man which is preformatted), you will find lots of examples and speed comparisons with find(1).

 Srch is supported on Linux, FreeBSD, OpenBSD, MacOS, AIX, HP-UX, Solaris, Windows.
 You can use MinGW on Linux to compile it for Windows, or Cygwin directly on Windows.
-You can even compile it on a matching FreeBSD release and run it under the hood (in the system shell) of a NetApp cDOT node, and search the various virtual file servers under the /clus mount point.
+You can even compile it on a matching FreeBSD release and run it under the hood (in the system shell) of a NetApp cDOT node.
+To find the right FreeBSD version, you can run "file /bin/cat" in the NetApp system shell.
+After copying the FreeBSD binary to .e.g /var/home/diag/bin which are already included in the PATH, you are ready to search through the various virtual file servers (SVMs) under the /clus mount point.